Call Us: 423 661-4734 | Email: requests@comeandreason.com

 • This symbolizes the people of God, humans who are made out of the dirt of the earth, being cut away from our earthly sources of sustenance and the ties to the powers of this world so they no longer bring forth the natural fruits of sinfulness but have their characters shaped by the Holy Spirit, who circumcises their hearts and fills them with the Spirit/life of Christ, symbolized by the cutting and shaping of the cedar and covering it in gold—the righteousness of Christ, which enables them to stand upright and live upright lives.

-• But when Jonah goes to Joppa, he doesn’t mobilize the people of God to help in giving this message of repentance; instead, he flees toward Tarshish, which was a city in Spain known for its wealth through its strong trade relationship with Tyre, and the Bible uses the king of Tyre to represent Lucifer (my commentary in red):
+• But when Jonah goes to Joppa, he doesn’t mobilize the people of God to help in giving this message of repentance; instead, he flees toward Tarshish, which was a city in Spain known for its wealth through its strong trade relationship with Tyre, and the Bible uses the king of Tyre to represent Lucifer (my commentary in red.):

 • The word of the LORD came to me: “Son of man, take up a lament concerning the king of Tyre and say to him: ‘This is what the Sovereign LORD says: ‘You were the model of perfection, full of wisdom and perfect in beauty.
 You were in Eden, the garden of God; every precious stone adorned you. … Your settings and mountings were made of gold; on the day you were created they were prepared.
 [Lucifer is symbolized by the king of Tyre; he was sinless, perfect, and he was created with his mind and character founded in gold, built in the righteousness and perfection of Christ’s character and methods of truth, love, and liberty.]
 You were anointed as a guardian cherub, for so I ordained you.
 You were on the holy mount of God; you walked among the fiery stones.
 You were blameless in your ways from the day you were created till wickedness was found in you.
-Through your widespread trade you were filled with violence, and you So I drove you in disgrace from the mount of God, and I expelled you, O guardian cherub, from among the fiery stones.
+Through your widespread trade you were filled with violence, and you sinned.
+So I drove you in disgrace from the mount of God, and I expelled you, O guardian cherub, from among the fiery stones.
 Your heart became proud on account of your beauty, and you corrupted your wisdom because of your splendor.
 [Through beauty, wealth, and pride, he lied to himself, valuing the wealth, the position, the power, the adoration, more than the source, the Creator of all.
 And Lucifer trades in lies, deception, manipulation, selfishness, and the exploitation of others.]
 So I threw you to the earth; I made a spectacle of you before kings.
 By your many sins and dishonest trade you have desecrated your sanctuaries.
 [That is, the sanctuary of his mind and heart—his mind was corrupted with lies and his heart was corrupted with pride and selfishness, which further corrupted him with resentment, envy, bitterness, and hate.]
 So I made a fire come out from you, and it consumed you, and I reduced you to ashes on the ground in the sight of all who were watching.
-All the nations who knew you are appalled at you; you have come to a horrible end and will be no more’” [This part of the prophecy is yet future to be fulfilled at the end of the 1000 years] (Ezekiel 28:11–19 NIV84, emphasis mine).
+All the nations who knew you are appalled at you; you have come to a horrible end and will be no more’” [This part of the prophecy is yet future to be fulfilled at the end of the 1000 years.]
+(Ezekiel 28:11–19 NIV84, emphasis mine).

 • The king of Tyre is symbolic of Satan, and Jonah, instead of initially leading the people of God to support God’s message, fled toward an affluent and powerful city that gained its wealth by trading with Tyre.
 Symbolically, the people entrusted with the message of God, the gospel, instead of initially taking the true gospel to the world, aligned with and gained power from partnering with Rome, the seat of Satan’s power and Christianity Romanized, and the church entered the Dark Ages; through that alliance, the spirit temple, the sanctuary of God, became corrupted with the imperial dictator view of God.